Error-331/code_tests/docs/bible/links.md

 The Motive - October 19 (2 Timothy 4:2);

 Woe to You - October 20 (Pride should be resisted and humility exalted);

+Our Legacy - October 21 (You will not be forgotten by God);